-As announced earlier in response to Executive Order (E.O.)
+In response to Executive Order (E.O.)
 14035, "Diversity, Equity, Inclusion, and Accessibility in the Federal Workforce," the EEOC has established an Office for Civil Rights, Diversity and Inclusion (OCRDI).
-The Office will lead the EEOC's internal equal employment opportunity and civil rights programs, including investigations, compliance, and affirmative employment activities; Diversity, Equity, Inclusion & Accessibility (DEIA) efforts; and the agency's reasonable accommodation (medical, religious, and interpreter services, etc.) programs.
-Creation of the OCRDI expands the Office of Equal Opportunity (OEO) to include a new DEIA Division and will elevate attention to critical DEIA issues and support the Commission's ongoing work to create more respectful and inclusive workplaces and programs.
+The Office leads the EEOC's internal equal employment opportunity and civil rights programs, including investigations, compliance, and affirmative employment activities; Diversity, Equity, Inclusion & Accessibility (DEIA) efforts; and the agency's reasonable accommodation (medical, religious, pregnancy, and interpreter services, etc.) programs.
+Creation of the OCRDI expands the Office of Equal Opportunity (OEO) to include a new DEIA Division that elevates attention to critical DEIA issues and supports the Commission's ongoing work to create more respectful and inclusive workplaces and programs.

-This EEO Policy Statement is a reminder that all EEOC employees are protected from discrimination under the laws we enforce.
-EEOC employees and applicants for employment are covered by federal laws and Presidential Executive Orders designed to safeguard federal employees and job applicants from discrimination on the basis of race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), parental status, national origin, age, disability, genetic information (including family medical history), political affiliation, military service, or other non-merit-based factors.
+This EEO Policy Statement is an annual reminder that all EEOC employees are protected from discrimination under the laws we enforce.
+EEOC employees and applicants for employment are covered by federal laws and Presidential Executive Orders designed to safeguard federal employees and job applicants from discrimination on the basis of race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), parental status, national origin, age, disability, genetic information (including family medical history), political affiliation, military service, or other non-merit based factors.
 These protections extend to all management practices and decisions, including recruitment and hiring, appraisal systems, promotions, training, and career development programs.
-Consistent with these obligations, EEOC also provides reasonable accommodations to employees and applicants with disabilities and for sincerely held religious beliefs, observances, and practices.
+Consistent with these obligations, EEOC also provides reasonable accommodations to employees and applicants with disabilities, known limitations related to pregnancy, childbirth, or related medical conditions, and for sincerely held religious beliefs, observances, and practices.